JWerbrouck/CBA-MIDI-emulator/README.md

 * The default key mappings are based on a Belgian French (AZERTY) keyboard.
 You can make your own layout by copying and adapting one of the existing mapping files (e.g. do_1_AZERTY_w.json) into the desired layout.
 * This is a test version: bugs will be present.
 In rare cases notes may keep playing (e.g. changing octaves while a key is still pressed).
 All signals are killed when the 'END' button is pressed.

-WOW the threshold for learning accordion was never lower => everyone has a computer keyboard #everyoneAccordion
+WOW the threshold for learning accordion was never lower #everyoneAccordion

 ## Keyboards
 ### C on first row - AZERTY (Belgian)